Archive of Agricultural Genetic Engineering and Society

 Dr. Jean Ristaino, William Neal Reynolds Distinguished Professor, Director Emerging Plant Disease and Global Food Security Cluster at NC State University

-Dr. Allison Snow, Professor of Plant Population Ecology in the Dept of Evolution, Ecology and Organismal Biology at Ohio State University
+Dr. Allison Snow, Distinguished Professor in Arts and Sciences and Chair, EEOB Graduate Studies Committee at Ohio State University

 RECEPTION: Plan to stay for the reception at 7:15, which will include complimentary food, wine and other beverages.